CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 --- abstract

-This document details the mechanism used for initial enrollment by a smartphone into a BRSKI based enrollment system.
+This document details the mechanism used for initial enrollment using a smartphone of a BRSKI Registrar system.

 There are two key differences in assumption from
 {{I-D.ietf-anima-bootstrapping-keyinfra}}: that the intended registrar has